 Being extremely obese means you are especially likely to have health problems related to your weight.

-The primary symptom of obesity is having a body mass index (BMI) of 30 or higher.
+Obesity is diagnosed when an individual's body mass index (BMI) is 30 or higher.
 Your body mass index is calculated by dividing your weight in kilograms (kg) by your height in meters (m) squared.

 Because BMI doesn't directly measure body fat, some people, such as muscular athletes, may have a BMI in the obese category even though they don't have excess body fat.